 Finding the smallest value in a vector can also be thought of as a reduction.
 In this case, our accumulator needs to keep track of the โsmallest value we have seen so farโ (called minimum in the sample below).
 As we visit each element, we compare it to minimum, and if it is lower, we need to change minimum to store the new lowest value that we have just discovered.
 But for this to work, we canโt start with 0 in our accumulator.
 If we did, we could go through the entire vector and never find anything smaller, and thus end up thinking that 0 was the minimum value.
 For situations like this it is common to use the first value to initialize the accumulator and then loop through all the elements after the first:

 Finally, a filter operation traverses a vector and only keeps values that meet a certain condition.
-Although we could do this by removing unwanted values from the vector we start with, it is much easier to build up a vector with just the ones we want.
-This final sample demonstrates a function that filters out 0 values from a vector, producing a new one with only non-zero values:
+As with a map, there are two ways we could do this.
+One approach is to modify the vector that is passed in to remove unwanted items.
+The other approach is to build a new vector with just the ones we want.

 Suppose vector<string> album has already been defined and is storing some number of strings representing song titles.
 Construct a block of code that counts how many songs have an e in them.